tonia83731/ACcafe-vite/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Project development before create by react + vite : https://github.com/tonia83731/sideproject_ACcafe.git

 ## Introduction

-This project is available on mobile, tablet and desktop.
+This project' FrontStage is available on mobile, tablet and desktop.

 * Homepage
   * Users are available to view the newest information through banner.